-A master's or doctoral degree in mental health or allied health professions.
-Graduate students enrolled in and having good standing in their advanced practicum/internship and who have access to a clinical population will be considered for admission on an individual basis.
+- A master's or doctoral degree in nursing.
+Students enrolled and in good standing in their final six (6) hours of a master's or doctoral nursing program will be considered for admission on an individual basis. - 2.
+Licensure as a registered professional nurse in Illinois.